A Wearable Device Dataset for Mental Health Assessment Using Laser Doppler Flowmetry and Fluorescence Spectroscopy Sensors: Results

 \subsubsection{Binary Classification with 5-folds}

-LightGBM consistently performed well, achieving an ROC AUC of 0.7168 and a PR AUC of 0.8852, underscoring its robustness and effectiveness across different cross-validation techniques.
+As shown in Table \ref{tab:top10_binary_Kfolds}, LightGBM consistently performed well, achieving an ROC AUC of 0.7168 and a PR AUC of 0.8852, underscoring its robustness and effectiveness in different cross-validation techniques.
 Gradient Boosting and Catboost also performed competitively with ROC AUC scores of 0.6594 and 0.6173, respectively, and PR AUC scores of 0.8723 and 0.8512.